James Marjoribanks: Retirement

 Marjoribanks retired to Edinburgh where he lived at Regent Terrace, and resumed climbing Scottish mountains as he had done in his youth.
 He was an expert croquet player, often having discussed tactics with his delegation on the croquet lawn of his Brussels residence.

 Marjoribanks was tall and imposing, with a relaxed approach to life.
 He was an experienced raconteur and, with his keen sense of humour, devised and illustrated various books containing caricatures.
 He was also an expert at black pen-and-ink drawings.

-He was a member of the Scottish Council for Development and Industry's Committee on European Regional Policy from 1971 to 1983 and became its vice-president."Scots EEC committee chairman hits at pessimism over future", The Scotsman, 3 September 1971The Scottish Council (development and Industry): Ä Scottish View on Membership of the European Economic Community"’ Macdonald Printers (Edinburgh), 24 June 1974, Paper based on a report submitted by Sir James' EEC Committee to the Scottish Council Executive Committee and accepted by them.
+He was a member of the Scottish Council for Development and Industry's Committee on European Regional Policy from 1971 to 1983 and became its vice-president.
 He served as a director of the Distillers Company from 1971 to 1975 and, during this time, the full realisation of the problems associated with the drug thalidomide emerged.
-In spite of these problems having started long before he joined Distillers, the situation caused him concern and he became a spokesman for the board.Croall, Ian.
-"Our Sleepless Nights – By Distillers Director", Daily Telegraph, 8 January 1973 He was also a director of Inveresk Research International, a Scottish research company working with the pharmaceutical industry.
+In spite of these problems having started long before he joined Distillers, the situation caused him concern and he became a spokesman for the board.
+He was also a director of Inveresk Research International, a Scottish research company working with the pharmaceutical industry.
 In 1975, Marjoribanks joined the Court of the University of Edinburgh as a General Council Assessor.
 From 1979 to 1990 he was chairman of a successful pro-European pressure group called 'Scotland in Europe'.

-Marjoribanks was chairman of the Robert Louis Stevenson Memorial Appeal which raised money to erect a memorial to the author in Edinburgh, and also for children with respiratory disorders.The Robert Louis Stevenson Appeal Retrieved 3 October 2008 He had grown up in Colinton manse, where Robert Louis Stevenson composed his book A Child's Garden of Verses.
+Marjoribanks was chairman of the Robert Louis Stevenson Memorial Appeal which raised money to erect a memorial to the author in Edinburgh, and also for children with respiratory disorders.
+He had grown up in Colinton manse, where Robert Louis Stevenson composed his book A Child's Garden of Verses.

 Shortly before he died in Edinburgh, his daughter Patricia showed him Euro coins and bank notes.